nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/webengine-jax-rs/webengine-tutorials/web-object-model.md

  * Or more, to create a document version? or to get a document version?
  * A simple way is to add new methods on the DocumentObject resource that will handle requests top lock, unlock, version etc.
  * Somethig like <code>@GET @Path("lock") getLock()</code> or <code>@POST @Path("lock") postLock()</code>.
- * But this approach is not flexible because you cannot easily add new fonctionalities on existing resources in a dynamic way.
+ * But this approach is not flexible because you cannot easily add new functionalities on existing resources in a dynamic way.
  * And also, doing so, you will end up with a cluttered code, having many methods for each new aspect of the Web Object you need to handle.
- * To solve this problem, WebEngine is defining Web Adapters, so that they can be used to add new fonctionality on existing objects.
+ * To solve this problem, WebEngine is defining Web Adapters, so that they can be used to add new functionality on existing objects.
  * For example, to handle the lock actions on an Web Object we will define a new class LockAdapter which will implement
- * the <code>GET</code>, <code>POST</code>, <code>DELETE</code> methods to manage the lock fonctionality on the target Web Object.
+ * the <code>GET</code>, <code>POST</code>, <code>DELETE</code> methods to manage the lock functionality on the target Web Object.
  * Adapters are specified using an '@' prefix on the segment in an HTTP request path.
 This is needed by WebEngine to differentiate
  * Web Objects from Web Adapters.
  * Thus in our lock example to request the lock adapter on an object you will use a request path of like the following: